sfxfs/mjsonrpc/README.md

-# mjsonrpc - A Minimal JSON-RPC 2.0 Server Middleware Based on cJSON
+# mjsonrpc - A JSON-RPC 2.0 Message Parser and Generator Based on cJSON

 English | [中文](README_CN.md)